Deutsche Telekom raids cash flow to drive U.S. growth

 Previously it had said it was aiming to keep its customer base stable.

-As a result, Deutsche Telekom expects to invest an additional $600 million (£386.9 million) this year in its U.S. business, Chief Financial Officer Timotheus Hoettges told reporters.
+As a result, Deutsche Telekom expects to invest an additional $600 million this year in its U.S. business, Chief Financial Officer Timotheus Hoettges told reporters.

 "We think investing in the U.S. now is the right decision, and will make the most of the momentum in T-Mobile US," said analyst Robin Bienenstock at Bernstein Research.